 “Yes she is and I’ll go get her but if the outcome of this is another cancelled date because of vampire politics I’m gonna kill you all.
 Mmmm Kay?”
 The look on her face as she made the comment told him that she hadn’t meant it as a serious threat, but the rest of her statement made his head begin to pound.
 She and Sookie were planning to go on a date tonight?
 He was so confused and looking over at his companions he saw the same confusion on their faces.
 At least he wasn’t alone, that was something, not much, but still something.

 Hearing movement on the stairs they all turned as one to see Sookie walk into the living room to join them.
 She was dressed to the nines.

 Her hair was swept back and clipped at the base of her neck with a stray stand or two hanging loose against her face.
-She wore a black and white patterned dress that hugged her curves and fell to her thighs; finishing the look with matching spiked heels that seemed to make her already long legs seem endless.
+She wore a black and red patterned dress that hugged her curves and fell to her thighs; finishing the look with matching spiked heels that seemed to make her toned legs seem endless.
 She wore no jewelry but in his opinion she didn’t need it.
 Her face was bare of make-up, but from what the other woman had said it was possible she had yet to have time to put any on, though again in his opinion she didn’t need any.
-She was perfect no matter what she chose to wore, because underneathe it all she was still always just Sookie.
-As Bill drew breathe to speak she walked right up to Eric.
+She was perfect no matter what she chose to wear, because underneath it all she was still always just Sookie.
+As Bill drew breath to speak she walked right up to Eric.